Aria-Studios/Prelude/README.md

 1. When you're ready, install Python (be sure to add `python` to your PATH), pyinstaller, auto-py-to-exe, and the two modules listed above.
 1. Grab the [latest release](https://gitlab.com/ariastudios/prelude/-/releases) of the source code.
 1. Setup the remote server's file structure similarly to how it was illustrated below.
-1. Using the remote server's information, edit the values at the beginning of `updater.py`.
+1. Using the remote server's information, edit the values in `config.py`.
-1. Using either auto-py-to-exe (a GUI-based program) or pyinstaller (a CLI-based program), compile the source code into an executable file.
+1. Using either auto-py-to-exe (a GUI-based program) or pyinstaller (a CLI-based program), compile the source code into an executable file targeting `updater.py`.
 I recommend auto-py-to-exe for the sake of simplicity.
 1. Test the resulting program in order to make sure that everything functions correctly.
 1. Begin including the necessary files in your game downloads.